Ngwaabanjong/DevOps-joinhere/Git/git-authentication/ssh-login/ssh-login.md

 ## Step 3: Generate an SSH Key Pair:
 - To securely authenticate with your GitHub account without entering your credentials every time, you’ll need to generate an SSH key pair.
-- Press enter 2X to store the keys on the default location.
 - Run the following command in the terminal:
 ```
 ssh-keygen -t rsa -b 4096 -C "<your-email@example.com>"
 ```
+- Press enter each time X3 to store the keys on the default location.

 ## Step 4: Add SSH Key to the SSH Agent:
 - The SSH agent manages your keys.